mistweaverco/twow-addon-tabib/README.md

 ## Install

-1. Just paste the GitHub repository URL into the Super WoW Addon Manager and install it.
+1. Just paste the GitHub repository URL into the Turtle WoW Addon Manager and install it.

 ## Usage